clach04/8bitdo_manual/README.md

 ## Firmware

   * There is firmware for the game controller.
-  * There is also firmware for retro receivers for use on original consoles.
+  * There is also firmware for retro receivers for use on original consoles (and also via USB cable on new hardware).

 ### Retro receiver firmware